 Simply buy the plans, purchase materials locally, and buy from us only the items you can't find locally; or

 Purchase only the precut and drilled plywood parts, and the instruction manual (the really hard to get and time consuming parts) for $199.
-If you request it, we will also send you, free of charge, a supplementary list that tells what else you will need and where to get it
+Free of charge, a supplementary list that tells what else you will need and where to get it, can be downloaded here

 Note that the instruction manual details the installation of a simple radio set-up (the Hitec Ranger 2N and HS785HB sail winch servo).
 Alternative radio gear may also be used.